 As much as global connectivity has changed our world for the better, for marketers and publicists it can at times be scary.
 There are two fundamental feelings:

-- What if something important is said behind my back?
+- What if something important is being said without my knowledge?

 - What if there’s a growing crisis and I don’t know about it?